 An AARP survey has found that 88% of those 65 and older would like to stay in their homes as long as possible, and there are many ways you can savour a long and happy life at home.
-From installing a walk-in shower or walk-in bath, to adopting some simple habits, you can keep yourself safe, strong and independent.
+From creating an accessible bathroom by installing a walk-in shower or walk-in bath, to adopting some simple habits, you can keep yourself safe, strong and independent.

 If you want to keep your body strong and mobile, try out our favourite leg exercises for the elderly: